taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Concurrency
   - **Rust Atomics and Locks: Low-Level Concurrency in Practice** (2023) by Mara Bos
   - Hands-On Concurrency with Rust: Confidently Build Memory-Safe, Parallel, and Efficient Software in Rust by Brian L Troutwine
+- Effective
+	- Effective Rust: 35 Specific Ways to Improve Your Rust Code (2024) by David Drysdale
+- Idiomatic Rust: Code like a Rustacean (2024) by Brenden Matthews
+- Command-Line Rust: A Project-Based Primer for Writing Rust CLIs (2022) by Ken Youens-Clark

 Application Development